Tyroneekhator/Starbucks-Customer-Analysis/README.md

 - [Insights gotten from the analysis](#insights-gotten-from-the-analysis)
 - [Recommendations based on the analysis](#recommendations-based-on-the-analysis)
 ## Glossary
-- EDA: Exploratory Data analysis
+- EDA: Exploratory Data Analysis
 - Revenue:  the total amount of money brought in by a company's operations, measured over a set amount of time.
-- Average: an average is a single number or value that best represents a data set.
+- Average: An average is a single number or value that best represents a data set.
 - Sales: Unit price * quantity
 - KPIs: Key Point Indicators are metrics used to measure the business's success.
 - Metrics: a system or standard of measurement.